Discover more from Harvard to The Big House - Straight to Your House

 These ochre-frozen moments display a vast collection of local fauna, from shamanic mastodons to hand-crafted capybara, and everything that slithers, hops, and flies in between.
 And much like their cousins way across a very big pond who left flickering images of the cavebears, direwolves, and sabretoothed nightmares that prowled their dreams - Here within the deepest corners of the Guiana Shield a more tropical version of the same sabretoothed nightmares that haunted Eurasia also prowled, waiting to help more souls along on their way into the afterlife.

 Like many other animals, large cats managed to inhabit much of the globe before humanity got a firm grip on the civilizations which eventually drove them into extinction within many of their old habitats.
-And just like convergent evolution - when nature’s challenges are mirrored within geographically distinct ecological niches, resulting in similarly mirrored genetic changes within various distant and distinct species’ DNA because they’re living in distant but similar environments - led to a large predatory feline form becoming a dominant alpha predator for long periods of time across vast swaths of Asia, Europe, Africa, as well as North and South Americas - so too did our brains adapt in parallel all across the world, no matter the distance we traveled from our shared home atop the Roof of the World.
+And just like convergent evolution - when nature’s challenges are mirrored within geographically distinct ecological niches, resulting in similarly mirrored genetic changes within various distant and distinct species’ DNA because they’re living in distant but similar environments - led to a large predatory feline form becoming a dominant alpha predator for long periods of time across vast swaths of Asia, Europe, Africa, as well as North and South America - so too did our brains adapt in parallel all across the world, no matter the distance we traveled from our shared home atop the Roof of the World.

-Separated by countless miles and impassable crags and oceans, but still united as a people by the shared altitudinal ancestry of our once-home high up above the clouds, by another bridge that Science wants to pretend doesn’t exist - instead of an intergalactic one, a temporal genetic one that unites all humanity because of our shared time on the Roof of the World, a unique ecological niche.
+Separated by countless miles and impassable crags and oceans, but still united as a people by the shared altitudinal ancestry of our once-home high up above the clouds, by another bridge that Science wants to pretend doesn’t exist.
+But instead of an intergalactic one, a temporal genetic one that unites all humanity because of our shared time on the Roof of the World, a unique ecological niche.

 The metaphor isn’t perfect, but in a sense: Just like everyone zipping along in an airplane way up in the sky shares a tiny bit of time travel together, our time together on the Roof of the World forever bound humanity together as a species more profoundly than you ever could’ve possibly imagined.
 After all, our lives are not our own, and from womb to tomb, we are bound to others, past and present.
 And with each crime, and every kindness, we birth our future.